How often do I need to get a teeth cleaning?

-Tartar and plaque form in the mouth at different rates and can lead to periodontal disease that can cause inflammation of the tissues or gums (gingivitis) or the bones (periodontitis) that surround and support the teeth.
+Tartar and plaque form in the mouth at different rates and can lead to periodontal disease that can cause inflammation of the gums (gingivitis) or the bones (periodontitis) that surround and support the teeth.
 Once these conditions have developed, they can be challenging to treat.
-The best protection is prevention, with regular teeth cleanings, avoiding smoking and practicing good oral hygiene by brushing and flossing regularly at home.
+The best protection is prevention, with regular teeth cleanings, avoiding smoking, and practicing good oral hygiene by brushing and flossing regularly at home.

 What Can I Expect During a Teeth Cleaning?

 During a teeth cleaning, a dentist or hygienist will evaluate your overall health and oral hygiene.
 They will check for any tooth decay, root decay, and gum or bone disease.
 Any surface stains or deposits of plaque and tartar on your teeth are removed with tools including a tooth polisher and a scaler.
 Tooth polishers buff teeth and eliminate tiny pieces of plaque.
 Scalers look a bit like metal hooks and are used to remove calcified plaque (tartar).

 What you can do to prevent gum disease and tooth decay:

 There several things you can do to improve your mouth’s health and decrease your chances of dental problems.

 - Scheduling routine checkups and cleanings

 - Brushing in soft and gentle circular motions

 - Using the correct type of toothbrush—preferably one with soft bristles that is ADA-approved